danon/rafiki-acceptance-tests/ReadMe.md

   Examples:
     - Subcontractor can update worklog description and date of the service.
     - Subcontractor can remove a worklog.
-    - Worklog used to pay the subcontractor is marked as paid.
+    - Worklog used to pay the subcontractor is sealed.
-    - Subcontractor cannot remove a workflow marked as paid.
+    - Subcontractor cannot remove a sealed worklog.

 - Lead contractor filters/excludes worklogs by subcontractor.